 What Was The Main Reason For US Involvement In Vietnam?

-The main reason for the involvement of the United States in the Vietnam War was the belief in the Domino theory; the Domino theory was a principle used to describe the effects for the world if Vietnam fell to communism.
-If Vietnam became communist, then the rest of Asia, New Zealand, and even Australia would also eventually become communist.
+The main reason for the involvement of the United States in the Vietnam War was the belief in the Domino theory; the Domino theory was a principle used to describe the effects on the world if Vietnam fell to communism.
+If Vietnam became communist, then the rest of Asia, New Zealand, and Australia would eventually become communist.
 At the time, American leaders felt they were fighting for the survival of democracy throughout the world.

 By clicking here, you can learn more by reading What Was The Main Reason For U.S. Involvement In Vietnam?